 ANTHILL is another social enterprise that infuses our country’s beautiful, traditional weaves into fashion fit for the modern Filipina and Filipino, reviving a dying art that we really should continue to cultivate, patronize, and boast about internationally – lest it disappears!

 Steph, our culture and systems manager, loves that with ANTHILL, indigenous cloth could be part of our daily lives.
-“They’ve been advocating for this (wear your tribe with pride!) and as a result, we have beautiful clothes that we can wear everyday that have amazing stories behind them.”
+“They’ve been advocating for this (wear your tribe with pride!) and as a result, we have beautiful clothes that we can wear every day and have amazing stories behind them.”

 Photos from ANTHILL Fabric Gallery Facebook page